omolazabal/moredatastructures.com/docs/vectors/problems.md

 3. What functions are utilized to add and remove items from the end of the vector?
 4. What functions are utilized to check the vectors size and capacity?
 5. Write a two vector declarations.
 One that stores integers and another that stores objects from a class named Students.
-6. What doe the following program output?
+6. What does the following program output?
 ```C++
 #include <iostream>
 #include <vector>